commandlinefu.com is the place to record those command-line gems that you return to again and again.

 First-time OpenID users will be automatically assigned a username which can be changed after signing in.

 Every new command is wrapped in a tweet and posted to Twitter.
 Following the stream is a great way of staying abreast of the latest commands.
 For the more discerning, there are Twitter accounts for commands that get a minimum of 3 and 10 votes - that way only the great commands get tweeted.

 Use your favourite RSS aggregator to stay in touch with the latest commands.
 There are feeds mirroring the 3 Twitter streams as well as for virtually every other subset (users, tags, functions,…):

 Subscribe to the feed for:

-tstouch takes two arguments: a filename, and an extended regular expression with the parenthesized section matching a timestamp of the form YYYYMMDDhhmm or YYYYMMDDhhmm.ss.
+tstouch takes two arguments: a filename containing a timestamp, and an extended regular expression with the parenthesized section matching a timestamp of the form YYYYMMDDhhmm or YYYYMMDDhhmm.ss.

 It then touches the file with that timestamp.

 make a bunch of files with the same permissions, owner, group, and content as a template file

 (handy if you have much to do w. .php, .html files or alike)